-Luke holds a Masters Degree in Journalism from New York University and a Bachelor of Arts in English Literature from Millsaps College in Jackson, MS. While in grad school he interned at Newsweek International and as a researcher and writer for New York Magazine and TheNewYorker.com.
+Luke holds an M.A. in journalism from New York University and a B.A. in English literature from Millsaps College in Jackson, MS. While in grad school he interned as a fact checker at Newsweek International and as a researcher and writer for New York Magazine and TheNewYorker.com.
 His work is one of the top five hits on Google if you search for “best nachos Dallas.”

 Starting this month I’m officially contributing to GQ.com.
 It almost eases my big loss from betting on Ocho Ocho Ocho at the Kentucky Derby last weekend.

 What It’s Like to Be Rented by Buisnesspeople in China, May 5, 2015